jovanhyw/techpass-tenant-docs/docs/home.md

 TechPass utilises popular open standards such as [OAuth 2.0](https://oauth.net/2/) / [OpenID Connect(OIDC)](https://openid.net/connect/) and [Security Assertion Markup Language(SAML) 2.0](http://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-tech-overview-2.0.html), for authentication and authorisation.

-?> While OAuth 2.0 SSO setup is available on the [TechPass portal](https://portal.techpass.gov.sg), SAML service is available only by request.
+?> While OAuth 2.0 SSO setup is available on the [TechPass portal](https://portal.techpass.gov.sg), SAML SSO is available only by request.
 If you need SAML support for your product and services, submit a [service request](https://go.gov.sg/techpass-sr).
 We will get back to you within three business days.

 Continue reading [here](/concepts/oauth2.md) for a deep dive into OAuth 2.0 setup.